gjones94/UserManagement/README.md

 ![image](https://github.com/gjones94/UserManagement/assets/141204905/cdc23a13-7937-4eec-a411-fd9052e6e965)

-**To add access to the Identity Apis in your own project, you will want to add the following lines of code to your program.cs in your project**<br>
+**To add access to the Identity Apis in your own project, you will want to adjust the following lines of code to your program.cs in your project**<br>
 ```

 builder.Services.AddControllers();